jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 </section>

 {{% note %}}
-To get the maximum benefit from your workflows, we recommend aiming for a duration of 10 minutes, which is a widely accepted benchmark that dates back to Paul M. Duvall’s influential book on Continuous Integration.
+To get the maximum benefit from your workflows, the recommendation is to aim for a duration of 10 minutes, which is a widely accepted benchmark that dates back to Paul M. Duvall’s influential book on Continuous Integration.
 At this range, it is possible to generate enough information to feel confident in your code without introducing unnecessary friction in the software delivery process.
 {{% /note %}}

 ---